 Get listings by making you and your business a visible presence at trade shows and events.
 You can reserve a small booth and use giveaways to attract the attention of the attendees.
 Your goal is to collect the contact details or business cards to create a list of potential prospects to contact after the event.
 While many people may not be ready to sell immediately, you can nurture these leads and be available when they are ready.

-Due to the COVID-19 pandemic, trade shows and other large scale events are on indefinite hold.
+Due to the COVID-19 pandemic, trade shows and other large scale events were on a hold.
 However, you can still participate in virtual trade shows in real estate.
 There are interactive virtual networking events online that are available locally and nationwide that you can meet through video calls.

 In-Person Networking & Re-Engaging Old Clients